What is Scrum?

 A Better Way Of Building Products

 Scrum itself is a simple framework for effective team collaboration on complex products.
-Ken Schwaber and Jeff Sutherland have written The Scrum Guide to explain Scrum clearly and succinctly.
+Scrum co-creators Ken Schwaber and Jeff Sutherland have written The Scrum Guide to explain Scrum clearly and succinctly.
+This Guide contains the definition of Scrum.
+This definition consists of Scrum’s roles, events, artifacts, and the rules that bind them together.

 The Scrum Glossary is meant to represent an overview of Scrum-related terms.
 Some of the mentioned terms are not mandatory in Scrum, but have been added because they are commonly used in Scrum.